KatePaulauskas/Project-one/README.md

     ![13-inch screen in Chrome browser with bookmarks bar](media/13-inch-with-bookmarks-bar.png)

-- Navigation bar and menu items are intuitive and easy to use and understand.
+- The navigation bar and menu items are intuitive and easy to use and understand.

 - The contact form is fully functional with every field requiring entries, including the email field only accepting email.
 The submit button is fully functional.